 The services available are the same whether the beneficiary is approved for SPED or Ex-SPED, with the exception of personal care, which is only available for SPED enrollees.
 However, make note, the reason personal care services are available to SPED participants is that they must be eligible for the Medicaid state plan as a program requirement.
 Therefore, personal care services are available via Medicaid for those enrolled in SPED.

 These programs are available statewide.
 To learn more or begin the application process, there are several paths.
-One can contact their local county social service office, visit the Aging and Disability Resource webpage, or call the toll-free number at 1-855-462-5465.
-One may also find additional information about SPED here or Ex-SPED here.
+One can contact their local county human service zone, visit the Aging and Disability Resource webpage, or call the toll-free number at 855-462-5465.